 So which is better?
 Hong Kong Style Char Siew or Singapore Style Char Siew?
 What’s the difference?
 I hear you ask.
 Well, compare a chunk of Char Siew from Fatty Cheong with one from Crystal Jade and you will understand what the difference is.
 Our local Char Siew tends to be much sweeter than the […]

 Sio Bak (Roast Pork Belly) Sio Bak, so simple, so primal, so shiok.
 Sio Bak really celebrates the pure flavour of pork since it is simply pork that has been salted and roasted.
 The beauty of Sio Bak is that with one bite, you can taste the nutty flavours of the meat combined with the […]

-Beijing Roast Duck $88 Don’t you feel sometimes that life is more than just a series of random events happening just by pure coincidence?
+This restaurant is closed Beijing Roast Duck $88 Don’t you feel sometimes that life is more than just a series of random events happening just by pure coincidence?
 Well, at least for me, I have always felt that there is an invisible hand guiding me onto the next subject to write about.
-Recently I have been doing my own […]
+Recently I have […]

 Fu Shi Traditional Roasted: There is a future for Hawker Food yet!

-Char Siew $30 per kg We are always lamenting the dismal state of our hawker food as more and more stalls have come to serve generic hawker fare at clinical food courts that only provide sustenance without soul.
+This stall has relocated We are always lamenting the dismal state of our hawker food as more and more stalls have come to serve generic hawker fare at clinical food courts that only provide sustenance without soul.
 But once in a while, I see a glimmer of hope.
-For as long as there are […]
+For as long as there are hawker […]

 Jiu Jiang Shao La: You have to ask for the Pig’s armpit!

 If you are dining at Ghim Moh Food Centre and are hankering for a plate of roast meat, then the stall with the longest queue is invariably Jiu Jiang Shao La.
 This stall had many fans recommending them, so we had very high expectations.
 Our first plate of Sio Bak, Roast Duck and Char Siew […]